 Impacts to archeological resources due to wildfire suppression actions are the same as in Alternative 1.
 Potential exists to affect known and unknown archeological resources.
 Fire management staff will continue to coordinate with Mammoth Cave National Park cultural resource staff, NPS Southeast Regional staff, Southeast Archeological Center, and appropriate tribal groups to avoid known cultural sites and historic structures.
-Archeological resource protection measures include limiting ground disturbance intensity by using hand tools, blowers, or chainsaws to construct firelines.
-The use of fire retardant or fire foams would only be used with the approval of the Superintendent.
+Archeological resource protection measures include limiting ground disturbance intensity by using hand tools, blowers, or chainsaws to construct firelines. and not using fire retardant or fire foams The use of fire retardant or fire foams would only be used with the approval of the Superintendent.
 Where appropriate, mowing would continue around cultural features to remove accumulations of fuels to maintain defensible space.